Identifying the cause of your headache is the key to getting rid of your pain and getting on with your day.

 There are many possible causes for that tension building in your head.
 Stress, anxiety and depression are common triggers.
 It could also be the result of a lack of exercise or sleep, eye strain, loud noises, dehydration, hunger or poor posture.

-To ease the tension, take a pain reliever, says April Kolb, DO, Family Medicine physician at The Iowa Clinic's Waukee location on Dartmoor Drive.
+To ease the tension, take a pain reliever, says April Kolb, DO, Family Medicine physician at The Iowa Clinic's Waukee Alice's Road location.

 "Usually acetaminophen doesn't work very well for tension headaches.
 I usually recommend ibuprofen or naproxen for that," she says.